Omri Altman

-Omri Altman (עומרי אלטמן; born 23 March 1994) is an Israeli professional footballer who plays as an attacking midfielder for Cypriot side AEK Larnaca.
+Omri Altman (עומרי אלטמן; born 23 March 1994) is an Israeli professional footballer who plays as an attacking midfielder for Israeli Premier League club Hapoel Tel Aviv.

 Early and personal life

 Altman was born in Ramat Gan, Israel, to a family of Ashkenazi Jewish (Hungarian-Jewish) descent.

 He also holds a Hungarian passport.

 Club career

 Early career at Maccabi Tel Aviv and Fulham

 Altman joined the youth squad of Maccabi Tel Aviv at the age of 11.
 His good performances attracted interest from Premier League clubs and earned him a move to Fulham in 2011.

 On 27 June 2013, Altman was loaned back to Maccabi Tel Aviv.
 On 17 July 2013, Altman made his first ever official appearance with the senior team of Maccabi in an important match against Győri ETO FC in the 2013–14 UEFA Champions League qualifying rounds.
 On 20 October 2013, he made his league debut in a 1–0 victory against Ironi Ramat Hasharon.

 On 19 June 2015, he signed with Hapoel Tel Aviv for five years.